TexeCode07/TyreTempWeb/README.md

 # TyreTempWeb
-Build TyreTemp record and calculate tool on esp32softAP webserver for Bernd Ordemann
+Build TyreTemp calculate for Bernd Ordemann
+Used esp32 SoftAP weberver
+MLX90614 non-contact infrared thermometer by Melexis
+Periodic reading and calculation and logging.